Now that summer vacation has begun, your kids are probably going to have more time to spend at home bonding with their cats.

 4. Try Walking On A Leash

-Walking on a leash is not for every cat, but summer is a perfect time to try it out.
+Walking on a leash isn’t for every cat, but summer is a perfect time to try it out.

 Make sure you have a secure harness and that you supervise the walk to be safe.
 Most kids would love the idea of taking the cat for a walk and all the positive attention they’ll get from people passing by.

 An important bonding lesson kids learn from their pets is how to communicate non-verbally.
-This is a lesson that can even be applied to the human world as children will be more able to socialize and relate to other people.
+This is a lesson that can even apply to the human world as children will be more able to socialize and relate to other people.

 Understanding the “language” cats use, from their body movements to their vocalizations, can be really fun, especially if you frame it as learning to “speak cat.”